hamilton-lima/robolucha/src/runner/tasks.md

     - Update sonarcloud automation to publish unit test coverage https://docs.sonarqube.org/display/PLUG/Code+Coverage+by+Unit+Tests+for+Java+Project

+* Implement e2e test of MatchStatePublisher
+    - run match with events to check for the matchstate to be published

 * Test ScoreUpdater change the calculate in the LuchadorRunner

 * Fix unit tests